Cabanesdev/Counter/README.md

 # Counter
-This is my first little proyect with js
+This is my first little project with js